-All portfolio companies reviewed in the sample of 25 companies complied with the disclosure requirements in their annual reports (2021: 100%).
-60% prepared disclosures to at least a good standard (2021: 67%), and while no companies reviewed prepared excellent disclosures overall (2021: None), many did produce excellent individual disclosures.
-The use of the "comply or explain" basis of the Guidelines was not used this year to explain noncompliance with requirements (2021: Three).
+96% of portfolio companies reviewed in the sample of 25 companies complied with the disclosure requirements in their annual reports either by including the additional disclosures in their annual report or by addressing omissions via the use of an addendum following PwC's review (2022: 100%).
+60% prepared disclosures to at least a good standard (2022: 60%), and, included in that figure, one company prepared excellent disclosures overall (2022: None).
+It was positive to note that many others did produce excellent individual disclosures.
+Unfortunately, one company was non-compliant in two areas and one company used the "comply or explain" basis of the Guidelines this year to explain non-compliance with a number of requirements (2022: None).
+The explanation provided by the company was not satisfactory to PERG, given that it has been in the population for nearly two years.

 The key findings and areas for improvement are summarised below, with more detail included in section 2 of this report.
-This feedback relates to the sample reviewed in 2022 and comparisons to the prior year's review therefore relate to a different sample of companies.
+This feedback relates to the sample reviewed in 2023.
+Comparisons to the prior year's review will relate to two different samples of companies.

-The war in Ukraine, Covid 19 and the resulting rising inflation and the cost of living has impacted the current reporting cycle and understandably has had an effect on the narrative reporting in a large proportion of the annual reports reviewed.
+The uncertain macroeconomic environment, legacy Covid-19 pandemic issues and the high rate of inflation has impacted the current reporting cycle and understandably has had an effect on the narrative reporting in a large proportion of the annual reports reviewed.
 There has been increased narrative to provide context on how inflation and other macro challenges have impacted business performance in the period and the wider impact on company stakeholders.
-Reporting on environmental and social matters continued to evolve, and clearly the recent focus on net zero and regulation will drive increased interest and scrutiny in these areas.
+Reporting on environmental and employee matters continued to evolve, and clearly the recent public focus on net zero and regulation will drive increased interest and scrutiny in these areas..